andrewsteinmeyer/PrettyForm/README.md

 # Request

-This was a rewrite of an estimate request form.
-I broke down the form steps into modular components.
+This was a redesign and rewrite of an estimate request form.
+I modularized all steps into separate components.

 ## First step